mfisher5/farm-guide/slurm-update.md

    what this section means, save the kittens and don't `ssh` to the nodes.

+## Interactive jobs (R, xterm) using Slurm

+Often, we need to work interactively on a server.
+Keep in mind that using an interactive job on the server is fragile.
+Any interactive jobs may be randomly killed by the smallest network or system problem anywhere on your desktop/laptop, the network connection to the head node, the network connection to the compute node, etc.

+So avoid any long running jobs, they might be killed by a very short network issue!

 ## Using R with Slurm

-Often, we need to work with R interactively on a server.
-To do this, we use `srun` with the following options:
+For an interactive job, use `srun` with the following options:

     $ srun -p your-partition --pty R

 This will drop you into an interactive R session on the partition specified by `-p`. `--pty` launches srun in terminal in pseudoterminal mode, which makes R behave as it would on your local machine.

+## Using X fowarding with Slrum

+For an interactive job using X windows, make sure to use the appropriate options to ssh in,

+    $ ssh -X <user>@<cluster

+Then, use `srunx`:

+      $ srunx <queuename>

+The command `srunx` is an alias:

+    $ salloc -p [queue] xterm -e 'ssh -X `srun hostname`'

+So, to pass additional options (e.g. a specific amount of memory) try modifying this command directly.
+For example:

+   $ salloc -p [queue] xterm -e 'ssh -X `srun hostname`'   --mem=<MB>

 ## Warnings